TheArchiver/urizip/README.md

 # ALL IS GOOD!

 ( except for the code quality, and repository organization !!
 Like I said, this was "thrown" together very quickly, the only focus being on getting it to work!
 Thanks for reading :) )

+# Contributing

+Please check out the demo [https://urizip-dot-populace-soho.appspot.com/](https://urizip-dot-populace-soho.appspot.com/) and if you are so inclined make an issue.

+If you have ideas on how to improve the compression, test it out first, and if it works, or you'd like to contributre, make a Pull Request!
+Thanks :D